velara3/xd-examples/README.md

 To use, clone the repository locally and copy the *statistics* folder into the XD *develop* folder and reload.

+# Web Export Examples
+A set of XD example projects that show how to use features in the Web Export plugin for Adobe XD.
+You can read more about them here https://discuss.velara3.com/t/web-export-example-projects/132.

 # Log Utilities
 The log file utilities are a set of methods and constants that have been helpful in creating plugins.
 These are in the log.js file in the statistics folder.